-The Wild Caving Tour will be offered on weekends throughout the summer.
+The Wild Caving Tour will start for the season on Sunday, June 4, 2023 and thereafter be offered on Saturdays through mid-August.
 Advance reservations are only available on recreation.gov.

 With hard hat secured and headlamp turned on, you are ready to experience the cave in its natural state.
 Feel the wind at the famous Hurricane Corner, ascend Martha's Kettle, crawl through the Roller Coaster, and squeeze into the Brain Drain.
 See the place where hydromagnesite balloons were first discovered, including the balloon known as the earring, and view several beautiful and fragile cave formations.

 At 2/3 of a mile long, this tour is a real caving adventure.
 You scramble over cave "breakdown," chimney between cave walls, use a rope assist to climb a nearly vertical wall, and belly-crawl through tight passages.
 Along the way you learn about low-impact caving, caving techniques and safety.
 The Wild Caving Tour lasts 3-4 hours, and is extremely strenuous.
 Anyone having a fear of closed spaces or heights should not attempt this tour.